Amazon in 2025: 3 secrets, 2 links, 1 quote

 He challenged me to go standing wave surfing with him (he’s a pro)!

-I conveniently couldn’t go as I had to move my flight up back to the US đ
+I conveniently couldn’t go as I had to move my flight up back to the US 😉

 3 Secrets

-- First, Name Your Reader:
+1. First, Name Your Reader

-You may have more than just one depending on your book but here we want to get as specific as possible on who needs to be reading it.
+You may have more than just one depending on your book.
+But here we want to get as specific as possible on who needs to be reading it.
 You can use a word doc, notepad, or powerpoint to organize the various attributes of your reader.

 For example, let’s say my book is about alternative health for women.